Advantages of ISO Certification

 Common Misconceptions About ISO Certification

-Misconception: ISO certification is just paperwork.
+Misconception: ISO certification is just documentation.

 Misconception: Certification guarantees quality.

-Reality: Certification validates the system — performance depends on execution.
+Reality: Certification validates the system.
+Performance depends on execution.

 Misconception: ISO slows organizations down.

-Which ISO Standards Provide the Most Advantage?
+Which ISO Standards Provide the Most Advantage

-Consultant-Led vs. Self-Implemented Certification
+Consultant-Led vs. Internal Implementation

 Certification bodies audit.
 They do not design systems.